dansholds/grapple-comps-min/content/posts/14786-adcc-us-open-las-vegas-nv.md

 You do not need to qualify to compete in ADCC Opens.

-CORRECTIONS & CANCELLATIONS:
+CORRECTIONS & CANCELLATIONS-

 Registration corrections can be done by logging into your smoothcomp account.
 Or, you can email [email protected] with your full name and the correction.

-REFUND POLICY:
+REFUND POLICY-

 Registration fees are non-refundable.
 Registered competitors that are unable to compete for any reason may request credit toward a future tournament until the Sunday before the event.
 Credits after this date will only be offered if we are not able to find you a suitable match.

-FORMAT:
+FORMAT-

 NO GI ONLY

-ADCC rules and legal techniques: http://www.adcc-official.com/opens/rules.html
+ADCC rules and legal techniques- http-//www.adcc-official.com/opens/rules.html

 Double elimination (at least two matches guaranteed).